Haven-Rau/Pokemon_Catching_Adventure/README.md

 date_created DATETIME NOT NULL
 );
 ```

+Next, all 1025 Pokemon that have existed in the Pokemon universe need to be loaded into a table, along with their base stats.
+These stats are used during the encounter sequence for generating unique stats for each Pokemon.
+Since manually typing each Pokemon and its stats would take hours, I downloaded on online database into Excel and modified it to fit my table and game.

+You can access the excel table here:

 At the beginning of the game, when prompted for a new game or continue game, the selection of "new game" starts the trigger in the database to generate a new row in the trainer table that includes a unique trainer ID.
 The generated trainer_id is then returned to Python to match the future Pokemon encounters with a defined player in the databases.